MiloszKrajewski/stateful4k/doc/basic-example.md

 **NOTE**: because `enter` handler is triggered for initial state as well, you'll see 'Bang!' preceding 'Squeak!'.
 I have mixed feeling about that myself.
 Maybe it should not trigger `enter` on initial state?
 What is your opinion?

 # Advanced example
-For more details, you can also try [advanced example](advanced-example.md).
+For more details, you can also try advanced example [here](advanced-example.md).